 Some of these films are not overtly political.
 They are all rebellious, but in many cases the rebellion is against aesthetic norms.
-The most overtly political of the bunch is arguably Bard’s Destroy Yourselves, which resembles Godard and is one of the better Zanzibar films.
+The most overtly political of the bunch is arguably Bard’s Destroy Yourselves.
 My favorite is probably Deval’s Acéphale.
 Without further ado, here’s a list of accessible titles with quick comments:

 Marie pour mémoire (1967), Le révélateur (1968), The Virgin’s Bed (1969)